ddavevo/cse15l-lab-reports/labreport5-week10/labreport5.md

 Actual (142.md)
 ```

- My implementation got stuck in an `OutOfMemoryError`.
+ My implementation got stuck in an `OutOfMemoryError`, thus no return value to examine.

 ![](2.1.%20142-OutOfMemory.png)

-Conversely, the latter implementation correctly does not return anything.
+Conversely, the latter implementation runs without any errors and correctly returns `[]`.

 ![](3.2.%20142-CorrectOutput.png)